dimo414/bash-cache/README.md

 ### Performance

-The cache is (currently) stored on-disk, which is *much* slower than most simple commands.
-Generally speaking functions which benefit from caching are doing disk or network I/O that exceeds the overhead of reading and writing to the cache.
+Cached data is stored on-disk, which means accessing the cache will typically be *much* slower than directly executing many simple commands.
+Generally speaking, operations which benefit from caching are accessing the disk themselves or doing network I/O. You should benchmark your functions with and without caching (see `bc::benchmark`) to ensure you see a meaningful improvement before deciding to memoize a particular function.

-You should benchmark your functions with and without caching (see `bc::benchmark`) to ensure you see a meaningful improvement before deciding to enable caching.
 Caching performance can differ drastically across machines.
-Notably, if the cache directory (under `/tmp` or `TMPDIR` by default) is on a [`tmpfs`](https://en.wikipedia.org/wiki/Tmpfs) or a solid-state drive performance will be significantly better than reading and writing to a spinning disk.
+Notably, if the cache directory (under `/tmp` or `TMPDIR` by default) is on a [`tmpfs`](https://en.wikipedia.org/wiki/Tmpfs) partition or a solid-state drive performance will be significantly better than caching to a spinning disk.

 ### Calling the original function